Making assistive technology decisions: needs assessment essentials

 - 10:00 – 12:00

-The first course in a series of four on the theme of making assistive technology decisions.
+One of four courses on the theme of making assistive technology decisions.
 You should come with some understanding of the experiences of students who are disabled or have additional support requirements.

 Suitable for those seeking an introduction to needs assessment in further and higher education, there will also be opportunities for more experienced practitioners to reflect on or enhance their existing practice.
 Supporting materials and directions to further sources of professional development will be provided.